Mert-Can/nd303-c1-advanced-python-techniques-project-starter/starter/Solved_Bugs.md

 ### Requirement 2
-***Find up to some number of unique NEOs on a given date or between start date and end date larger than X kilometers.***
+Here we are required to ***Find up to some number of unique NEOs on a given date or between start date and end date larger than X kilometers.***

 ### Requirement 3.
 ***Find up to some number of unique NEOs on a given date or between start date and end date larger than X kilometers that were hazardous.***